 - Add 3 cups of oil to a deep pot and heat to 160-170 C (320-338 F).
 Place 2-3 pieces of the dough into the oil and fry each side for 2-3 minutes or until golden brown.
 Place on a wire rack to allow excess oil to drip off.
 After each round of frying, use a metal skimmer to remove excess panko.
 Repeat with remaining pieces.
 Allow them to cool for a few minutes.
 Serve and enjoy!

-- Bake: Pre-heat oven to 180 C (350 F).
+- To Bake: Pre-heat oven to 180 C (350 F).
 Place the curry bread on a lined baking tray and spray with oil on all sides.
-Bake each side for 15 minutes (total 30 minutes) or until they're golden brown.
+Bake each side for 15 minutes (total 30 minutes) or until they’re golden brown.

-- Air Fry: Pre-heat air fryer to 180 C (350 F).
+- To Air Fry: Pre-heat air fryer to 180 C (350 F).
 Place the curry bread in the air fryer basket and spray all sides with oil.
 Air fry for 6 minutes.
 Flip and air fry for another 6 minutes (total 12 minutes).

 Tips for Making Curry Bread